LEWES CROWN COURT

 MR. NARDECCHIA:

 The court will not be surprised to hear that I strongly resist that application.
+In my

-submission it may be helpful to consider the matter on the basis that there
+submission it may be helpful to consider the matter on the basis that there are two

-sets of costs to be considered; there are the costs of this court and then
+sets of costs to be considered; there are the costs of this court and then there are the

 costs in the Magistrates' Court.

-Can I deal first with the costs in this court, then the Magistrates' Court
+Can I deal first with the costs in this court, then the Magistrates’ Court and the factors

-which the Council consider to be important to this issue and then deal with
+which the Council consider to be important to this issue and then deal with my learned

-friend's six points at the end and his suggestion of oppressive behaviour,
+friend’s six points at the end and his suggestion of oppressive behaviour, and so on.

-As regards this court, as your Honour said in the judgment, there are
+As regards this court, as your Honour said in the judgment, there are three grounds of

-appeal and they are found at page A7 in the bundle, to which a fourth has
+appeal and they are found at page A7 in the bundle, to which a fourth has become

-added during the hearing, which, as your Honour remarked, turned out to be
+added during the hearing, which, as your Honour remarked, turned out to be very

 important.

-However, on the three grounds of appeal, the court has in fact found in
+However, on the three grounds of appeal, the court has in fact found in favour of the

-Council on the first two points, namely, first, whether these three ditches
+Council on the first two points, namely, first, whether these three ditches are

-watercourses, and that was strongly contested and has taken up an amount
+watercourses, and that was strongly contested and has taken up an amount of court

-time and the court has found in the Council's favour, and secondly whether
+time and the court has found in the Council’s favour, and secondly whether at the date

-of the Notice they were impeded, and the court has found for the Council
+of the Notice they were impeded, and the court has found for the Council on that basis

 too, accepting Mr. Kean's evidence.